Introduction to ASP.NET FileUpload

 Step 2: Go to the Default.aspx file and remove the contents of the shell template to look like below:

-Step 4: Once you drop the FileUpload control, you would notice an auto-generated ASP.Net FileUpload tag in your Default.aspx file.
+Step 4: Once you drop the FileUpload control, you will notice an auto-generated ASP.Net FileUpload tag in your Default.aspx file.
 Modify the code to look like below.

-Alternatively, you can skip the drag and drop part and write the above code yourself.
+Alternatively, you can skip the drag-and-drop part and write the code above.

 <asp:FileUpload ID="FileUpload_Control" runat="server" />